Yash8418/MAD_Practical_6_21012011125/README.md

 A bound service is a service that allows other components (such as activities) to bind to it and interact with it through interprocess communication (IPC).
 It provides a client-server interface for communication.
 Bound services are often used when multiple components within an app need to share data or functionality with a central service.

-**Intent Service:**

-An Intent Service is a type of background service that is designed to handle one-time tasks on a separate thread.
-It is typically used for tasks that can be triggered by sending an Intent.
-Intent services are useful for tasks like processing network requests, handling database transactions, or performing background calculations.